Protect the Hive: COVID-19 Resources at the Student Health Center

-We encourage an appointment to best make use of students’ time.
-Please call the Student Health Center for an appointment at 269-337-7200, visit us in Hicks Center, or schedule online using your MyChart app or by logging into your Bronson MyChart online.
+Call the Student Health Center at 269-337-7200 or log into your MyChart to request an appointment.
 To provide the best quality healthcare, appointments can last 20-45 minutes, please plan accordingly.
 If you cannot keep your appointment, cancel the appointment as soon as possible so that another student may be seen.
 Failure to keep an appointment without prior notification may result in a charge to your student account.

 Emergency and After Hours

 - For urgent issues, call Campus Safety 269.337.7321

 - If you need to speak to a resident doctor on call at the Family Practice Clinic at WMed for non-emergency medical advice after hours, you can call 269.337.6500.
 Be sure to identify yourself as a Kalamazoo College student.

 The confidentiality of your visit and your medical records are essential to providing the highest quality health care.
 Visits to the Student Health Center are confidential and are completely separate from the rest of your Kalamazoo College records.

 The Student Health Center uses Epic Electronic Medical Records.
 This involves separate but integrated healthcare providers, delivering healthcare together, and sharing personal health information for clinical care services and related healthcare operations and activities.
 Only authorized individuals may access and use protected health information in Epic.
 Registered nurses, physician assistants, nurse practitioners, physicians, and consultants giving direct care may read and enter data on a chart.
 All staff sign a confidentiality form.
 Those employees with access to medical information shall respect the doctrine of confidentiality and not divulge any information contained in the medical record unless they are authorized to do so by the student.